The history of ecommerce demonstrates that online stores have certainly come a long way in the past few decades!

 Connection with customers through traditional methods is progressively becoming obsolete.
 For this reason, companies will have to adapt or risk missing out on sales opportunities.

-Delivering a consistent customer experience
+Deliver a consistent customer experience

 The message conveyed through that experience should be directly supported by the customer’s online interaction on the business's website from start to finish.

 This holds true regardless of whether the customer is shopping on a desktop browser, a mobile browser, or the store’s app.
-For this reason, it’s absolutely essential that your chosen online store builder provides your site with all of the functions required for successful electronic commerce.
+For this reason, it’s absolutely essential that your chosen online store builder provides your website with all of the functions required for successful electronic commerce.

 In addition, these various online experiences must be linked in a fluid manner.
 For instance, customers shopping on a smartphone should be able to continue on a desktop without losing items from the shopping cart after logging in.